Structure for those who want precision.

 • seeing people at different points in recovery normalizes the experience

-• the journey stops feeling personal and starts looking predictable
+• the journey stops feeling personal and identity-based

 That shift matters.